samuraitan04/aegis_the.antivirus/README.md

 cd aegis
 ```

+2. Install the csv file from the link in Install_csv_here.md and place it right inside the folder

-2. Build the project:
+3. Build the project:
 ```bash
 make
 ```

-3. Install (optional):
+4. Install (optional):
 ```bash
 sudo make install
 ```

 ## Usage